Skip To Main Content

 4. Parents/Guardians may not photocopy, write down, or in any other manner record any portion of the assessments.

-5. If after reviewing the test parents/guardians find the test to be in conflict with their religious beliefs and wish their child to be excused from the test, the parents/guardians must provide a written request that states the objection to the Superintendent.
+5. If, after reviewing the test, parents/guardians find the test to conflict with their religious beliefs and wish their child to be excused from the test, the parents/guardians must provide a written request that states the objection to the Superintendent.

 Testing Windows